Skip to main content

 memory.writeString(ptr, message);

 Now we can call countVowels with this pointer to the string.
 It will do its job and return the count.
-We will call dealloc to free that memory in the module.
-Though the module could do this itself if you want:
+We will call dealloc to free that memory in the module:

 var result = countVowels.apply(ptr, len)[0];